 - ½ cup regular or mini chocolate chips

-- n a medium bowl, beat cream cheese, sugar, and vanilla until smooth.
+- In a medium bowl, beat cream cheese, sugar, and vanilla until smooth.

 - Unroll the crescent roll.
-Stretch out the dough into a rectangle.
-(If you can’t find the seamless crescent dough then just make sure you pinch the seams together well.)
+Stretch out the dough into a rectangle, pinch the seams together well.

 - Spread the cream cheese mixture over the top of the crescent dough – leave a gap at the edge of about ½ inch.